Once you decide to outsource software development, choosing the right type of pricing

-For instance, a fixed-price contract is a perfect solution for a consulting firm when customers perform work that requires a quick turnaround.
+For instance, a fixed-price contract is a perfect solution for a consulting firm when customers

 Advantages:

-• Fixed costs.
+- Fixed costs.
 When clients go with fixed-price contracts, an outsourcing company cannot charge additional fees even if programmers spent more time on developing than was initially estimated.

-• Predictability.
+- Predictability.
 A project development process is well-planned and a client knows the release date and total cost of the project from the very beginning.
 This simplifies project management for all parties to a fixed-price agreement.

-• Easy monitoring.
+- Easy monitoring.
 Since there is a clear plan and a fixed budget, a client can monitor the progress and see if everything is done on time without being deeply involved in the work process.

 Disadvantages:

-• Not flexible.
+- Not flexible.
 It’s hard to adjust a fixed-price contract to the new requirements or market conditions.
 Usually, any changes require signing a separate agreement.

-• Long planning process.
+- Long planning process.
 Since a service provider needs to understand all the requirements beforehand in a fixed-price model, everything must be discussed in detail, so planning takes much time.

-• Risk of overpayment.
+- Risk of overpayment.
 If the initial estimation is wrong in a fixed-price agreement and a team completes the work earlier than expected, a client pays more than the product actually costs.

 Hence, a fixed-price pricing model works well only for short-term projects and some MVPs, i.e. when it’s possible to define all the requirements and accurately estimate everything in advance.
 In all other instances, this contract type is beneficial neither for a client nor for a development team.
 That’s why fixed-price projects are not very popular today.

-In the software development world, the fixed price vs time and materials clash is a never-ending dispute.
+In the software development world, the fixed price vs time and materials clash is a

-Under the time and material contract, a client is charged for actual time programmers spent working on the project.
-All the payments are calculated based on the hourly rate of developers and made on a regular basis — usually at the end of a month or some other predefined period.
+on the project.
+All the payments are calculated based on the hourly rate of developers and made

-At the same time, a client is free to modify the scope of the project and requirements during the development process if, for example, some features have become irrelevant, stakeholders changed their minds, or a company set new priorities.
+At the same time, a client is free to modify the scope of the project and requirements during

-Like all other pricing models in software development services, time and material agreements have their pros and cons.
+Like all other pricing models in software development services, time and material agreements

 Advantages:

-• Flexibility.
+- Flexibility.
 Unlike with fixed-price contracts, new ideas in the T&M model may be easily incorporated at any time.
 Features may be added or removed.
 All unpredictable challenges are resolved as they occur.
 This is the main reason why businesses choose this pricing model in a time and materials vs fixed price battle.

-• Relevant solution.
+- Relevant solution.
 Since the project requirements are being constantly adjusted to the new conditions, in the end, a client gets the relevant product highly tailored to its current business needs.

-• No risk of the wrong estimation.
+- No risk of the wrong estimation.
 When a client opts for time and materials, developers spend as much time as needed to build a high-quality solution and the client pays for actual development hours, so the risk of overestimation/underestimation is eliminated.

-• Quick start.
+- Quick start.
 With the time and material contract, programmers don’t need to have detailed written specifications beforehand, so they can start coding right away.

 Disadvantages:

-• Unfixed budget.
+- Unfixed budget.
 The final cost of a project cannot be determined in advance if you go with time and materials.

-• Uncertain deadlines.
+- Uncertain deadlines.
 As the scope of work is subject to change, it’s impossible to predict the exact release date.

-• Proactive client’s involvement.
+- Proactive client’s involvement.
 Important decisions have to be made throughout the development process, so a client must be involved all the time.

 Summing up, a Time and Materials pricing model is considered the most optimal choice for different types of software development projects, except for small-size projects with predictable requirements.
 The reason is that nowadays the new technologies are evolving quite rapidly and it’s just impossible to anticipate all factors that will affect the development process at the very beginning.

-Scope based (per milestone)
+Scope Based (per milestone) Pricing Model

 In this model, a client and development team define milestones iteratively, i.e. the next one is discussed and planned after the previous one is completed.
 A client approves the deliverables at the end of each milestone and makes the relevant payment only after that.
 An outsourcing company calculates the amount of money to be charged based on the number of hours developers spent to achieve a milestone goal.